Taiwanese indigenous peoples: Genetics

 Present Austronesian-speaking groups, which include Taiwanese indigenous peoples, are strongly related to 11 kya to 8 kya Qihe individuals from Fujian.
 There is also evidence of excess allele sharing between Ami and Atayal and a 2,500 year old individual from mainland Japan, which was characterized by 'typical Jōmon culture'.
-However, these affinities more likely reflect shared ancestry or genetic input from the Jōmon into Taiwanese indigenous people themselves.Other studies show no significant gene flow from Taiwanese indigenous people to the Jōmon, including Ryukyuan Jōmon.
+However, these affinities more likely reflect shared ancestry or genetic input from the Jōmon into Taiwanese indigenous people themselves.
+Other studies show no significant gene flow from Taiwanese indigenous people to the Jōmon, including Ryukyuan Jōmon.
 The Ami and Atayal also received significant contribution from Late Neolithic Fujianese-related sources (66.9–74.3%), which was additionally introduced into Han Chinese from Fujian and Guangdong (35.0–40.3%) and Kra-Dai speakers (40.7–53.9%).
 The Hlai, who are described as unadmixed proto-Tai-Kadai speakers, also form a 'clean clade' with Atayal and Ami.

-A 2021 study shows strong genetic affinities between Ami and Yami and the Igorots of Philippines.
-The Ami and Yami also share IBD segments with the East Polynesians of Society Archipelago, which are relatively long on average.
+A 2021 study shows strong genetic affinities between Ami and Yami and the Igorots of the Philippines.
+The Ami and Yami also share IBD segments with the East Polynesian populations of Society Archipelago, which are relatively long on average.
 The latter can be explained as a result of these groups settling uninhabited islands instead of previously populated regions.
 Another study detected 77% Austronesian-related ancestral components in the Ami and Atayal, with 21% and 18% Sino-Tibetan-related ancestral components being found in both groups respectively.
 Taiwanese Han also have 15% Islander Southeast Asian ancestry, which can be attributed to admixture with Austronesian populations although it is more likely that this admixture occurred before Taiwanese Han migrated to Taiwan.
 Han Chinese from other southern provinces like Guangdong and Sichuan also exhibit ancient admixture with Ami and Atayal.